heirloompixels/micocosym/oeuvre/2020/paintings/shawn.md

 ---

-{% myImage "./grfx/2016/paintings/crystalized_bison.jpg" "A stylized whale with super cool crystal teeth." %}
+{% myImage "./grfx/2020/paintings/shawn.jpeg" "A portrait of Shawn whom stares straight into the viewers eyes.
+The painting is painted in a most realisitic styele." %}

-## Shawn
+## Shawn Fischer

+Of Flagship Romance Fame.